jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 in a sentence without an antecedent.

 ```
- The students wanted to see themselves in the picture. ( Themselves reflects on
+ The students wanted to see themselves in the picture.
+(Themselves reflects on
-the students .)
+the students.)
- Mary looked at herself in the mirror. ( Herself reflects on Mary. )
+ Mary looked at herself in the mirror.
+(Herself reflects on Mary.)
- I am going to treat myself to a scone. ( Myself reflects on I. )
+ I am going to treat myself to a scone.
+(Myself reflects on I.)
 ```
 Problems show up when people use a reflexive pronoun instead of a personal pronoun.
 Some people feel uncomfortable using _me_ in a sentence, so they choose _myself_